Proximify/h-index-reader/README.md

     }
 </pre>

 It is also possible to fetch in a batch.
-To do that, you must set the <pre>batchFilePath<pre> in config.json under the settings as well as the output <pre> batchOutputFilePath </pre>.
+To do that, you must set the batchFilePath in config.json under the settings as well as the output batchOutputFilePath.
 An example input batch file is shown below:

 <pre>
 [